IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 - The **process thread** pulls messages from the message queue and, when a consistent region permit is acquired, it creates and submits tuples.
 This thread also saves the offsets of the submitted tuples for every topic and partition in a data structure called the *offset manager* after tuple submission.

+### Shared data

+When group management is used in a consistent region, the consumer client implementation `CrKafkaConsumerGroupClient` is used in the operator.
+This client implementation uses a job-scoped MXBean in the JobControlPlane operator, which is unique for the consumer group to which the client belongs to.
+When the connection to the JobControlPlane is created, every Consumer operator registers itself with its operator name, so that each member of the group can obtain the number of consumer operators in the consumer group and its names.
+Using this MXBean is one reason, why a consumer group must not be spread over multiple Streams jobs.
+This MXBean is not persisted.
+When the JobControlPlane operator restarts, it reconnects to all consumer operators, and then they register again, so that the registration will be restored.

+For every topic partition that is assigned to any of the operators in the consumer group, a shared control variable of Long type is created for the consumer group.
+Such a variable contains the initial fetch offset for a particular topic partition in the consumer group.
+The variable is created when a consumer sees a topic partition the first time.
+These control variables are used on reset to initial state to ensure that the fetch position is the same on every reset to initial state.

 ### Checkpointed data

 The operator's checkpoint contains following data

-1. The set of assignable partitions of all subscribed topics.
-When there is more than one operator in a consumer group, each operator is assigned to a not overlapping subset of this.
+1. The operator name of the operator that is checkpointed.
+2. All operator names that participate in the consumer group.
+These are the names of the operators registered in the MXBean.
-2. the offset manager.
+3. the offset manager.
 The offset manager contains the mapping from \[topic, partition\] to the offset of the message fetched next for the assigned partitions.
 These are the start offsets for these partitions after reset.
-3. a partition offset map for *all partitions of all subscribed topics* containing the offsets committed at last drain.
-The subset for the assigned partitions must be the same as the mappings in the offset manager.

-**Note:** when one operator (A) creates a checkpoint, an other operator (B) may not yet haved committed offsets, so that operator A may have lower offsets in the map for those partitions that are assigned to operator B.

 ## Operator Function

 ### Initialization

-The consumer operators, which are members of a consumer group try to create a job-scoped MBean in the JCP operator, which has an object name unique for the consumer group.
+The consumer operators, which are members of a consumer group try to create a job-scoped MXBean in the JCP operator, which has an object name unique for the consumer group.
 It is initialized with group-ID and consistent region index.
-All operators do this concurrently, but only one manages to create the MBean.
+All operators do this concurrently, but only one manages to create the MXBean.
 All operators compare their own consistent region index with the consistent region index attribute of the MBean.
-If the indexes differ, the rule that all members must be in the same group is violated.
-Operator initialization fails.
+If the indexes differ, the rule is violated that all group members must belong to the same consistent region.
+The operator initialization will fail in this case.

-Next, each operator independently determines the initial offsets for all partitions of all topics that the operator subscribes later.
-These mappings from topic partitions to offsets are stored in a JCP control variable and used to seek initially after partition assignment or after a reset to initial state.

-The operator maintains a *seek offset map*, which contains topic-partition-to-offset mappings for all partitions.
-This map is initially filled with the initial offsets (It is also filled during reset of the consistent region).

-Then, the opertor subscribes to the configured topics.
+Then, the opertor subscribes to the configured topics or pattern.
 It has no partitions assigned yet.
 The client is in state SUBSCRIBED.

 ### Partition revocation and assignment

 Partition assignment and revocation is done by Kafka.
-The client is notified by callbacks about these events whithin the call of the `poll` API of the KafkaConsumer - and only then. `onPartitionsRevoked` is always followed by `onPartitionsAssigned` with the newly assigned partitions.
+The client is notified by callbacks about these events whithin the call of the `poll` API of the KafkaConsumer - and only then. `onPartitionsRevoked` is always followed by `onPartitionsAssigned` with the newly assigned partitions. `onPartitionsRevoked` is always called *before* partitions are unassigned.
+When partitions are revoked, the Kafka consumer (part of the kafka client) forgets its assignment and all fetch offsets of the partitions being revoked.

 #### Partition revocation

 `onPartitionsRevoked` is ignored when the client has just subscribed, or after reset to initial state or to a checkpoint.
 Otherwise, a reset of the consistent region is initiated by the operator:
+- The message queue is cleared, so that tuple submission stops
 - A stop polling event is submitted to the event queue, which lets the operator stop polling for new messages.
 Letting the operator stop polling avoids that the callbacks are called again before the reset event is processed.
-- A reset of the consitent region is triggered asynchronous.
-The state of the client changes to CR_RESET_INITIATED.
+- If the state of the region is *not* `RESETTING`, a reset of the consistent region is triggered asynchronous.
+- The state of the client changes to CR_RESET_PENDING.
 - `onPartitionsAssigned` with the new partition assignment is always called back after `onPartitionsRevoked` within the context of the current poll.
 - When it comes to the consistent region reset, the operator places a reset event into the event queue.
 This event is always processed by the event thread *after* the current `poll` has finished.
 Therefore also `onPartitionsAssigned` is called before the reset event can be processed.

 #### Partition assignment

 The cycle `onPartitionsRevoked` - `onPartitionsAssigned` can happen whenever the client polls for messages.
 The client performs following:

-- update the *assignable partitions* from the meta data of the subscribed topics.
-Partitions may have been added to the topics by an administrator.
 - for the partitions that are *not assigned anymore* to this consumer
-    - remove all messages from the message queue, so that they will not be submitted as tuples
     - remove the \[topic, partition\] to offset mappings from the offset manager
 - save the newly assigned partitions for this operator
-- add the new partitions to the offset manager, and get the fetch positions for each assigned partition from the Kafka broker.
+- add the new topic partitions to the offset manager
-- When the operator is in state SUBSCRIBED or RESET_COMPLETE, i.e. not awaiting a reset of the consistent region, seek all partitions to the offsets in the *seek offset map*.
-The seek position for those partitions, which are not in the map is calculated like an initial offset (what the **startPosition** parameter is).
+- seek the assigned partitions to
+  - an offset from a *merged* checkpoint
+  - an initial offset from a control variable, or
+  - an initial offset determined from the **startPosition** parameter, which is then saved in a contol variable
-- When the operator is in state CR_RESET_INITIATED (awaiting a reset) the assigned partitions are not seeked.
+- When the operator is in state CR_RESET_PENDING (awaiting a reset) the assigned partitions are not seeked.
 This happens during reset later.

-The operator maintains the metric **nPartitionsAssigned** showing the number of currently assigned partitions.
+The operator maintains following metrics when partitions are assigned:
+- **nPartitionsAssigned** showing the number of currently assigned partitions
+- **nConsumedTopics** showing the number of topics consumed by this operator in the group

 ## drain processing